-Traffic cops of the immune system: Molecule called IKBNS in charge of regulatory immune cell maturationNovember 29th, 2012 in Immunology /
+Traffic cops of the immune system: Molecule called IKBNS in charge of regulatory immune cell maturationNovember 29, 2012 in Medicine & Health / Immunology

 A certain type of immune cell—the regulatory T cell, or Treg for short—is in charge of putting on the brakes on the immune response.
 In a way, this cell type might be considered the immune system's traffic cops.